conda/conda/docs/source/build_tutorials/pkgs2.rst

 variable) and the build environment prefix (PREFIX).
 The two files ``build.sh`` and ``bld.bat`` files must be in the same directory as your ``meta.yaml`` file.

-First, we'll write the build file for Linux and OS X, then the next file for Windows.
+First we'll write the build file for Linux and OS X and then the build file for Windows.

 All users, in your favorite text editor, create a new file named ``build.sh`` and enter the text exactly as
 shown: